ronebenja/OLMS/README.md

     Can manage category
     Manage author
     Book Management
-    Admin can issue a new book to a student
+    Admin can issue a new book to a User
-    Update the details when the student returns the book Search students by using their student ID
+    Update the details when the User returns the book Search Users by using their User ID
-    View student details
+    View User details
-    Change own passwordEzoic
+    Change own password

 #### For User Module Features:

-    Register yourself and after registration; they will get student id Students can view the dashboard,
+    Register yourself and after registration; they will get User id Users can view the dashboard,
     Update personal profile,
     View issued book and book return date-time.
     Change their password, and